-Because the bacteria can penetrate the spinal fluid it is important that high enough antibiotic concentrations are reached in the CSF.
-Research has shown that doxycycline at 200mg twice a day achieves the necessary levels in the CSF much faster than with the often recommended 100 mg twice per day .
+See NICE Guideline – Management for recommended doses of each drug.
+Because the bacteria can penetrate the spinal fluid (though this does not always happen) it is important that high enough antibiotic concentrations are reached in the spinal fluid.
+Research has shown that doxycycline at 200mg twice a day achieves the necessary levels in the spinal fluid much faster than with the 100 mg twice per day .

 Duration of treatment

 The minimum length of treatment recommended by NICE is 21 days and patients should complete the entire course even if they feel they have recovered earlier.